 Pau castle was the birthplace of King Henri IV.
 It was also the fortress of the Viscounts of Bearn and a royal residence during the renaissance.
 Parts of the castle look quite austere but the main entrance is lovely.

 The original 14th century castle of Gaston Febus was converted into a Renaissance chateau by Marguerite d’Angouleme who surrounded it by gardens.
 These too are in the Renaissance style.
-It is her grandson Henri who became the king of France.
-The turtle shell that was his first cradle can still be seen in the château.
+It is her grandson Henri who became the king of France and the turtle shell that was his first cradle can be seen in the château.

-The chambers in the western wing were decorated by Louis-Philippe for his wife Queen Marie-Amelie and later were frequently used by Eugenie, the wife of Napoleon as she travelled between Biarritz and Bearn.
+The chambers in the west wing were decorated by Louis-Philippe for his wife Queen Marie-Amelie and later were frequently used by Eugenie, the wife of Napoleon, as she travelled between Biarritz and Bearn.
 Both Louis-Philippe and Napoleon bought many tapestries to adorn the walls of the chateau which has, of consequence, one of the biggest collections of tapestries in France.

-On the third floor of the castle is the Musee Bearnais, a museum of Bearnais architecture, furnishings and other aspects of Bearnais life.
+On the third floor of the castle you can visit the Musee Bearnais, a museum of Bearnais architecture, furnishings and other aspects of Bearnais life.

-The Money Tower, Tour de la Monnai is on the other side of the Renaissance gardens from the castle.
+The Money Tower, la Tour de la Monnaie is on the other side of the Renaissance gardens from the castle.
 This is where the Bearn coins were minted up until the revolution.
 The coins had the king’s head on one side and young cows on the other!

 In the Hedas quarter which is Pau’s oldest residential quarter there is the Bernadotte Museum.
 Jean Baptiste Bernadotte was a brigadier general in Napoleon’s army who fought for France but was also a hero in Sweden, where rather remarkably he was offered the throne in 1810.
 His descendents still reign in Sweden.